openstack/ptgbot/README.rst

 Admin commands
 ==============

-You have to ve a channel operator (+o) to use admin commands.
+You have to be a channel operator (+o) to use admin commands.

 ~list
   List available room names